EMChamp/8x8-google-calendar-wa-scheduler/README.md

 3. **Google Calendar API Credentials**: To interact with Google Calendar, you'll need to set up Google API credentials.
 Follow the instructions in the [Google Calendar Python Quickstart](https://developers.google.com/calendar/quickstart/python) to create and download your API credentials.
 Save the `credentials.json` file in the project directory.

-4. **WhatsApp API Credentials**: You'll need API credentials or tokens for sending messages via WhatsApp.
-Please refer to the documentation of your chosen WhatsApp API provider to obtain the required credentials.

 ## Running the Flask Server

-To run the Flask server, follow these steps:
+To run the Flask server locally, follow these steps:

 1. Make sure you have completed the prerequisite steps, including installing Python packages and setting up API credentials.